Data File Comparison

 Note: The latest versions of the SimoTime Documents and Program Suites are available on the Internet and may be accessed using the Link to Internet icon.
 If a user has a SimoTime Enterprise License the Documents and Program Suites may be available on a local server and accessed using the Link to Server icon.

-Link to Internet Link to Server Explore the Principles of Data File Comparison.
-This link includes guidelines for defining requirements and determining the scope of effort for a data comparison effort.
+Link to Internet Link to Server Explore the Principles of Data File Validation.
+This link includes guidelines for defining requirements and determining the scope of effort for a data validation effort.
+This effort includes a data file compare process, a technique for accumulating summary totals with a record count and a technique for reading a VSAM, KSDS and producing a hex-dump output based on a list of user-defined keys.

 Link to Internet Link to Server Explore the capabilities of the SimoZAPS Utility Program.
 This includes generating a COBOL program that will do the conversion of sequential and VSAM (KSDS) files between EBCDIC and ASCII while maintaining mainframe (or COBOL) numeric formats and integrity.
 SimoZAPS can also read a sequential file in EBCDIC format and create an ASCII/CRLF file or VSAM KSDS file in ASCII format.
 The conversion tables may be viewed or modified to meet unique requirements.
 The Hexcess/2 function provides the capability of viewing, finding or patching the contents of a file in hexadecimal.